Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 7. Apply proper support

 When stretching, ensure the recipient has sufficient support.
-They need to use pillows or bolsters to maintain the correct body position and stay comfortable.
+They need to use pillows or bolsters to maintain proper body alignment and stay comfortable.

 8. Remain present and mindful